raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 I currently have the following workflows:

+**Copy/Move To**

+This workflow starts with a "Add Directory to Copy/Move locations..."
+File Action to create a list of directories to use as targets for a copy/move operation.
+If actioned on a file, the directory of the file is saved.

+Once you have a list, you can use "copy to..." or "move to..." file actions to move or copy files to a previously saved directory.

+The keyword "cm:fav" is used to view saved directories, remove one, go to one in Alfred Browser, or open in Finder.

+**Alfred Browser Toolbox**

+The only keyword is "ff" for "Find a Folder".
+It is a way to lookup a folding in the Alfred browser or in Finder.
+Very handy.

+There are two Alfred browser actions:

+Create a File

+Simply creates a file in the directory this file action is ran on.
+It will ask you for the name and then create it.

+Create a Directory

+Same as "Create a File", but creates a directory instead.

+More coming in the future!

 **Dropzone 3 Workflow**

 This workflow is for easily getting to the Dropzone 3 actions directory in Alfred.
 Use the keyword **dz:browse** to open the directory in Alfred Browser or hold the **CMD** key to show in **Finder**.